Frequently Asked Questions

 9. Does MOM only exist for Brazil?

 MOM was developed as a generic methodology that can be universally applied – and potentially will be.
 Notwithstanding that media concentration trends are observable worldwide, implementation and analysis will first take place in developing countries.
-MOM was implemented in Cambodia & Colombia (2015), Tunisia, Turkey, Ukraine, Peru & Mongolia (2016), Serbia, Pakistan, Morocco, Ghana (2017).
+MOM has been implemented in around 20 countries over the course of three years.
 All country projects can be found on the global website.

 10. What are the limitations of the study?